welldone-cloud/aws-lint-iam-policies/README.md

 # aws-lint-iam-policies

-Runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
+Runs IAM policy linting and security checks against either a single AWS account or all accounts of an AWS Organization.
 Dumps all supported identity-based and resource-based policies to a local directory and reports on those that violate security best practices or contain errors.
 See the accompanying blog post
 [here](https://medium.com/@michael.kirchner/linting-aws-iam-policies-e76b95859c93).

+The script makes use of two mechanisms:

-The actual linting is performed by the [AWS IAM Access Analyzer policy validation feature](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-validation.html), which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI:
+1. AWS IAM Access Analyzer policy validation, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI:
 ![](./doc/access_analyzer_console.png)

-The linting checks are created and maintained by AWS and are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html).
+The checks are created and maintained by AWS and are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html).

+2. AWS IAM Access Analyzer checks for public access, which test whether resource-based policies grant unrestricted public access (e.g., to S3 buckets, SQS queues, etc.).
+They are described closer [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-custom-policy-checks.html).